Toloka/docs/en/guide/concepts/result-aggregation.md

      -d '{"pool_id":"1238218", "type":"WEIGHTED_DYNAMIC_OVERLAP", "answer_weight_skill_id":"91dbfd8f1bc3310fbbbd09f64b8ab6e5", "fields":[{"name":"result"}]}'
 ```

 Refer to the [Aggregate responses in pool](https://toloka.ai/docs/api/api-reference/#post-/aggregated-solutions/aggregate-by-pool) section of the Toloka API documentation for more details about the request, its parameters, and possible responses.
-You will find examples of the requests in [Toloka-Kit](../../toloka-kit/index.md) and other code samples there.
+You will find examples of the requests for [Toloka-Kit](../../toloka-kit/index.md) and other code samples there.

 {% endnote %}